 Since graduation, Singh has worked as a business analyst for McKinsey & Company, working with social impact and public and private sector enterprises.
 “Cities have given me and my family many lucky breaks,” said Singh.
 “I hope to keep pushing for ways to make those opportunities more equitable and accessible, and less reliant on chance.”

-Interested in learning more about the Marshall Scholarship application process?
+Interested in learning more about the Schwarzman Scholarship application process?
 Visit Undergraduate Research and Fellowships.